matsushita-y/store-js/README.md

 **Parameters**: selector(string), callback(function)
 **Return value**: store(object)

 Adds an event listener for a specific value or all values ("*").
+The callback function gets passed three arguments: the new value, the name of the value, and the name of the store.

 ###### removeEvent()
 ``` javascript